Major automakers unite to build electric vehicle charging network they say will rival Tesla’s

 DETROIT (AP) — Seven major automakers say they’re joining forces to build a North American electric vehicle charging network that would rival Tesla’s and nearly double the number of fast-charging plugs in the U.S. and Canada.

-General Motors, BMW, Honda, Hyundai, Kia, Mercedes and Stellantis said Wednesday that they will share in a multi-billion dollar investment to build “high power” charging stations with 30,000 plugs in urban areas and along travel corridors.
+General Motors, BMW, Honda, Hyundai, Kia, Mercedes and Stellantis said Wednesday that they will share in a multibillion-dollar investment to build “high power” charging stations with at least 30,000 plugs in urban areas and along travel corridors by 2030.

 The dramatic move is intended to speed the adoption of electric vehicles, allaying fears that chargers won’t be available for long distance travel.

 The companies wouldn’t disclose the exact number of charging stations or financial details of the joint venture they’re forming to put the network in place.
-While they said the first of the chargers will be ready by next summer, they also would not say how long it will take to build the entire network.
+They said the first of the U.S. chargers will be ready by next summer.

 The automakers said in a joint statement Wednesday that they want to build the “leading network” of reliable high-powered charging stations in North America.

-Fast chargers can get a battery to 80% of its capacity in 20 minutes to one hour, making them optimal for travel corridors and in some cases comparable to a gasoline fill-up.
+Fast chargers can get a battery to 80% of its capacity in 20 minutes to one hour, making them optimal for travel corridors and in some cases comparable to the time it takes to fill a car with gasoline.
 They’re much quicker than 240-volt “Level 2” chargers that can take hours to get a battery to a full charge.

 The new network is expected to have 10 to 20 charging plugs per station, meaning there would be a minimum of 1,500 stations and a maximum of about 3,000.